-28. Record Keeping
+Record Keeping

-The designated teachers for child protection are responsible for ensuring that the necessary paperwork is completed and sent to the relevant people and stored in a safe and confidential place.
+The DSL (and deputy) for child protection are responsible for ensuring that the necessary paperwork is completed and sent to the relevant people and stored in a safe and confidential place.
 This means that the records will be a coherent factual record of the concerns that are stored on individual children in a clear chronological order.

-http://schools.oxfordshire.gov.uk/cms/sites/schools/files/folders/folders/documents/sa feguarding/Keeping\Child\Protection\Records.doc
+http://schools.oxfordshire.gov.uk/cms/sites/schools/files/folders/documents/sa feguarding/Keeping Child Protection Records.doc